BeanstalkFarms/Beanstalk/readme.md

 Conceptual documentation on Beanstalk can be found in the [Farmers' Almanac](https://docs.bean.money/almanac). <br>
 Technical documentation on Beanstalk can be found in the [Agronomics Handbook](https://docs.bean.money/developers).

-The latest version of the Beanstalk Whitepaper is available [here](https://bean.money/beanstalk.pdf).
+The latest version of the Beanstalk Whitepaper is available [here](https://bean.money/beanstalk.pdf) (version history can be found [here](https://github.com/BeanstalkFarms/Beanstalk-Whitepaper/tree/main/version-history)).

 ## Bug Bounty Program